Release-Candidate/vscode-ocaml-expect-inline/README.md

 A: Every workspace folder in the current project has it's own node, `Workspace: WORKSPACE_NAME`.
 If the project is a single workspace, only one of these exists.
 A group `Expect and Inline Tests` containing all inline PPX and expect PPX tests.
 In these subtrees the test cases are grouped by filename.

-#### Q: A test has been added, how can I add that to the Test Explorer?
+#### Q: How can I (re-) discover all tests?

 ![Animation of the Refresh Tests button](https://raw.githubusercontent.com/Release-Candidate/vscode-ocaml-expect-inline/main/images/refresh_tests.gif)

-A: Push the Refresh Tests button in the upper right of the Test Explorer view or run any test case to re-discover all tests in the same workspace.
+A: Push the Refresh Tests button in the upper right of the Test Explorer view.

 #### Q: Where can I see the output of the test run(s)?